About the project (2025-2026)

 Finding a studio and agreeing on a recording date

-By August of 2025 and with a little bit of help from my music network I gathered a short list of possible music recording studio’s within one hour of driving from my home.
-In September of 2025 I visited three, took a look around and had some fine conversations about the set-up of my project, finally settling for one.
+By August of 2025 and with a little bit of help from my network, I gathered a short list of possible music recording studio’s within one hour of driving from my home.
+In September of 2025 I visited three of them, took a good look around and had some fine conversations about the set-up of my project, finally settling for one.
 I’m fortunate to say that I will be recording my solo jazz suite in the Volver Studio in Tilburg, which is perfectly suited for the execution of my music project.

 We also agreed on a date.
-Recordings will take place from Monday 16th through Friday 20th of February 2026.
-Just 45 compositions and 5 days to record them in, let’s just do it!
+Stage 7 of my NextSteps Music Projects will come alive from Saturday 14th through Friday 20th of February of 2026.
+Just 45 compositions and 5 core days to record them in, it’s going to be quite the challenge indeed.

-The great search for a suitable grand piano
+The great search for a suitable concert grand piano

 It’s been a life long dream of mine to record my music solo on a grand concert piano of my own choosing.
 And of course it would be just swell if I was given the opportunity to do all that on one of the three great brands: Steinway, Bösendorfer or Bechstein.
 But, and this is vital for my project, size and brand actually don’t matter.

-It’s not about the famous brand or the meters, it’s all about the love I must feel for the grand piano’s colour of sound, the feel, the touch and timbre.
+It’s not about the famous brand or the size of the grand piano, it’s all about the love I must feel for the colour of sound, the feel, the touch and timbre, the inspiration I draw from the chord formation, the bass, the mid tones, the high notes.
 The one Steinway isn’t the other, and trust me, during the years I’ve played all brands and sizes, old and new, in pristine condition and worn down to the bone, and sometimes it was the smallest grand piano with the least known brand name that stole my heart.
+Sometimes it wasn’t even a grand piano, as my faithful U1 at home proves to me every day.
 So with that clearly in my mind I started my search.

-To make a long story short: In September of 2025 I emailed some 20 (grand concert) piano rental companies, visisted 7 of them during November, ultimately trying more than 50 candidates and finally decided on one particular brand that I didn’t think I was going to go for: Fazioli.
-I’m very proud and pleased to announce that I will be recording my second solo jazz suite not on a Steinway D-274 or a Bechstein D-282, but on a Faziolo F308, rented to me with great care, service and precision by Evert Snel Piano’s en Vleugels in Werkhoven.
+To make a long story short: In September of 2025 I emailed some 20 (grand concert) piano rental companies, visisted 7 of them during November, even one in Belgium, ultimately trying more than 50 candidates.
+I finally decided on one particular brand that I didn’t think I was going to go for: Fazioli.
+I’m very proud and pleased to announce that I will be recording my second solo jazz suite not on a Steinway D-274 or a Bechstein D-282, but on a Fazioli F308, rented to me with great care, service and precision by Evert Snel Piano’s en Vleugels in Werkhoven.

 And yes, the Fazioli F308 is the largest grand piano in the world!
-With 3 meters and 8 centimeters it’s larger that the Steinway D274 (2 meters and 74 centimeters) and Bechstein D-282 (2 meters and 82 centimeters) and it is one heck of a grand piano.
-The sound is fenominal, touch and timbre are excellent and the ‘fourth pedal’ allows for great speed and accuracy.
+With 3 meters and 8 centimeters it’s larger than the Steinway D274 (2 meters and 74 centimeters) and Bechstein D-282 (2 meters and 82 centimeters) and it is one heck of a grand piano.
+The sound is fenominal, touch and timbre are excellent and the ‘fourth pedal’ allows for great speed, accuracy and a ‘sweetness of tone’.
 I love it!

 And I know I said that size didn’t matter, but this just happened to be the one, because it ticked all the boxes.
 I just fell in love with her.
 It could just as easily have been a smaller size and a different brand, but boy oh boy, whát a grand piano she is.